Variational Bayesian Inference for Mixed Logit Models with Unobserved Inter- and Intra-Individual Heterogeneity: Simulation study

-We evaluate the performance of the considered estimation approaches in terms of their predictive accuracy, as is common in the context of Bayesian estimation of discrete choice models \citep[see][]{bansal2019bayesian, braun2010variational, depraetere2017comparison, tan2017stochastic}.
-Predictive accuracy accounts for the uncertainty in the estimates and allows for a succinct summary of estimation accuracy, when the number of model parameters is large \citep{depraetere2017comparison}.
-In the present application, we consider two out-of-sample prediction scenarios.
+To assess the predictive accuracy of the Bayesian methods, we consider two out-of-sample prediction scenarios.
 In the first scenario, we predict choice probabilities for a new set of individuals, i.e. we predict \emph{between} individuals.
-In the second scenario, we predict choice probabilities for new choice sets for individual who are already in the sample, i.e. we predict \emph{within} individuals.
+In the second scenario, we predict choice probabilities for new choice sets for individuals who are already in the sample, i.e. we predict \emph{within} individuals.
 For each of these scenarios, we calculate the total variation distance \citep[TVD;][]{braun2010variational} between the true and the estimated predictive choice distributions.

+We highlight three important advantages of using TVD as a measure of predictive accuracy.
+First, TVD is a strictly proper scoring rule \citep{gneiting2007strictly} in that TVD for a given choice set is exclusively minimised by the true predictive choice distribution as opposed to alternative measures of predictive accuracy such as the hit rate.
+Second, TVD allows for a robust assessment of predictive accuracy, as the estimated predictive choice distribution is compared against the true predictive choice distribution rather than against a single realised choice.
+Third, TVD fully accounts for the posterior uncertainty captured by the estimation methods.
+Disregarding posterior uncertainty leads to tighter predictions but also gives a false sense of precision, in particular when the posterior variance of relevant model parameters is large.

-We proceed as follows: \begin{enumerate} \item To evaluate the between-individual predictive accuracy, we compute TVD for a validation sample, which we generate along with each training sample.
-Each validation sample is based on the same DGP as its respective training sample, whereby the number of decision-makers is set to 25 and the number of observations per decision-maker is set to one.
+We proceed as follows to calculate TVD in the two prediction scenarios: \begin{enumerate} \item To evaluate the \emph{between-individual predictive accuracy}, we compute TVD for a validation sample, which we generate together with each training sample.
+Each validation sample is based on the same data generating process as its respective training sample, whereby the number of decision-makers is set to 25 and the number of observations per decision-maker is set to one.
 The true predictive choice distribution for a choice set $C_{nt}$ with attributes $\boldsymbol{X}_{nt}^{*}$ from the validation sample is given by